microsoft/NLU.DevOps/docs/Analyze.md

 (Optional) Flag used to specify that the compare operation should run in unit test mode.
 See [Unit Test Mode](#unit-test-mode) for more details.

 ### `-b, --baseline`
-(Optional) Specifies the path to the confusion matrix statisticcs of a previous test run to compare against.
+(Optional) Specifies the path to the confusion matrix [statistics](#statistics-output) of a previous test run to compare against.